-AVN2007 - Unmanned Aerial Systems and Robotics | 4 Semester Credit Hours regulations associated with UAS's.
+In this course, students will learn many of the aspects of Unmanned Aerial Systems (UAS), including classes, size, capabilities/limitations and different technologies, and different Robotic technologies as well as the FAA regulations associated with UAS's.
 The course integrates prior course material associated with sensors, interface, control, communications, and flight dynamics, and further reinforces and expands upon these areas as they relate to UAS's.
-UAS C systems and concepts are covered, as well as the maintenance aspects of the associated support equipment.
+UAS C3 systems and concepts are covered, as well as the maintenance aspects of the associated support equipment.
 Students will maintain and operate a complete small UAS and will learn basic troubleshooting techniques for ground control stations and UAS maintenance.
 Students will perform flight- testing, following Flight and Ground Safety procedures, along with proper use of tools and equipment.
-Upon completion of this course, students are expected to be eligible to take the FAA Part 107 Remote Pilot - Small Unmanned Aircraft General exam.
-Prerequisites: ELT1001, ELT1002, ELT1003, ELT1004, AVI2003 (62.5 Hours Didactic, 61 Hours Lab)
+Upon completion of this course, students will be eligible to take the FAA Part 107 Remote Pilot - Small Unmanned Aircraft General exam.